 - Summit for UK Govt.
 Cultural Heritage Protection Fund, invited attendant, London, 2015

-- Specialist reviewer for Prince Claus Fund for Culture and Development, Netherlands, 2015
+- Prince Claus Fund for Culture and Development, specialist reviewer, Netherlands, 2015

 - United Nations Office on Drugs and Crime (UNODC).
 Training workshop leader: Illicit Cultural Property: A case study of circumventing existing regulation, Vienna, 2013